Carhul/Wingmans-Brygge/README.md

 * As a user I want to know the founders vision
 * As a user I want to see pictures of the founders and the home brew in action
 * As a user I want to read reviews from others who have had contact with the founders
 * As a user I want the ability to contact the founders for questions and guidance, and I also want the ability to let them contact me by leaving my e-mail address

+### Site Owner Goals ###
+* Inspire others with their work and passion for home brew
+* Help others get started with home brew
+* Establish contact with others who share their passion